Zucchini can be cooked in many exciting ways in many cultures. Our easy recipe for Italian sauteed zucchini is quick, healthy and delicious.

 - Garlic – 2-3 cloves

 - Romano Cheese – Parmesan will do but has a milder taste

 Using Sauteed Zucchini in My Meals

+Here’s a quick story about how we used fresh zucchini to spice up a basic pasta dish.
 Last week we were at Walmart and we checked out their produce section to find beautiful fresh organic zucchini that was firm, deep green and all over beautiful!

 That night we had some pasta and in my attempt to try and add more veggies I took out some zucchini, sliced them up, sauteed them in olive oil and garlic, and the rest is history.